 - Wait for the bus driver to open the door before trying to get on.

-- Keep aisle clear of your backpack, bag, or books.
+- Keep the aisle clear of your backpack, bag, or books.

 - Talk quietly during the entire bus ride.